RafaellaRomer/SAS/2_Macros_Nested_Macro.md

 ------------

 **IMPORTANT**
-Each pair of & retrieves 1 varible, so it will keep retriving pair by pair, till get at the las &variable and access it values
+Each pair of & is read as 1 & for the next level, so it will keep retriving pair by pair and combining, till achieve the last &variable, wich can be a & + a variable declared.
+In the end, to achieve a nested variable, is needed a triple &&&& + variable:

-For exemple, instead to return a 10 value received by variable b, it will receive the "b" value as a string:
+**EXEMPLE 1** instead to return a 10 value received by variable b, it will receive the "b" value as a string:

 ```